Maritime and Border Security

 How We Do It

-• Conducting substantive threat, institutional, and gap assessments of border management, operations and recruitment, and community engagement;
+• Conduct substantive threat, institutional, and gap assessments of border management, operations, and community engagement.

-• Building operational capacity through tabletop simulations and tailored trainings for border security stakeholders;
+• Build operational capacity through tabletop simulations and tailored trainings for border security forces, agencies, and other stakeholders.

-• Facilitating cross-border regional cooperation among border security actors and between border security actors and communities on critical border “hotspots.”
+• Develop mechanisms for cross-border regional cooperation among border security institutions and between border security actors and communities to enhance border security management.

 About